-Junky Styling’s shop and work studio is located on Brick Lane in London’s East End.
-According to their myspace page, the company “specializes in taking old suits and reinventing them into beautiful coats, jackets, dresses, skirts, corsets, etc., and full range of accessories that make up two collections every year.”
+Junky Styling’s shop and work studio are located on Brick Lane in London’s East End.
+According to theirs? myspace page, the company? specializes in taking old suits and reinventing them into beautiful coats, jackets, dresses, skirts, corsets, etc., and a full range of accessories that make up two collections every year.?

 Compliments on their one-off designs led to commissions, which in turn led to their official label launch in 1997.